YinJC/uk-tex-faq/FAQ-destable.md

----
-layout: page
-title: The design of tables
+# The design of tables
----

 In recent years, several authors have argued that the examples, set out by Lamport in his [LaTeX manual](./FAQ-latex-books.html), have cramped